YasserDalali/reactjsFaceApi/README.md

 - Use environment variables for sensitive information
 - Regularly rotate your API keys
 - Monitor API usage to prevent abuse
+- Store sensitive data only in your Supabase database